Cymbopetalum penduliflorum: Uses

 The dried flowers of C. penduliflorum and related species C. costaricense were traditionally used to give a spicy flavor to chocolate before the arrival of cinnamon and the other Old World spices.
-The dried petals are still used to in atoles, pinoles, and coffee.
+The dried petals are still used in atoles, pinoles, and coffee.

 In culture

 Common names include sacred earflower.
 In Spanish the plant is called flor de la oreja or orejuela, and in Nahuatl it is called xochinacaztli.
 In the Guatemalan municipality of Todos Santos Cuchumatán it is called tzchiquin itz in the Mam language.
 It is called muc' by the Qʼeqchiʼ in the area of Cobán.